 Consider the health needs and the needs of health services servicing your community.

-Find whatever data is relevant to your community and screening project.
+Find whatever data is relevant to your community and cancer screening project.
 For example:

 - find all the necessary information on cancer screening participation rates, incidence and mortality rates of cancer

 - find out the age demographics of community groups (i.e. what proportion of the community is eligible for screening)

 - look at geographical community profiles (that is, where do large proportions of the community live).

 The Australian Institute for Health and Welfare releases participation data to tell us how many people participate in cancer screening programs.
 Information about remoteness, socioeconomic area and Indigenous status is also provided.
 You can also find information about cancer incidence and mortality data at the Victorian Cancer Registry.